School district knew of 'passing out' game, family friend says (CHELSEA)

 Accidental death usually results when the safety mechanism designed to alleviate neck compression fails.

-We believe that this dangerous game should be brought to the attention of parents, physicians, educators, and social service personnel.
-Recognition of this game as a possible cause of syncopal events, together with prompt educative intervention, might prevent adolescent morbidity and
+physicians, educators, and social service personnel.
+Recognition of this game as a possible cause of syncopal events, together

 mortality and might also eliminate the need for unnecessary medical investigations.